 South Platte River

-Blue-Winged Olives (BWOs): These can hatch even in colder months.
-Sizes #18 to #24 in patterns like Sparkle Duns, Parachute Adams, or Pheasant Tails can imitate BWOs.
+Blue-Winged Olives (BWOs): These may hatch during warmer periods.
+Carry patterns like Sparkle Duns, Parachute Adams, or Pheasant Tails in sizes #18 to #22 to imitate BWOs.